Alexander Hamilton (film): Plot

 Alone for the evening, Hamilton answers the door for another caller, Maria Reynolds, who asks him for money that will allow her to leave her abusive husband.
 She seduces Hamilton into walking her home and invites him upstairs to her room.

+Months later, a formal reception is held to celebrate Betsy's return from England.
+At the reception, Besty and Hamilton conspire to leave early to spend time together.
+Suddenly, a mysterious and belligerent man approaches Hamilton and identifies himself as the husband of Maria Reynolds and demands blackmail payments to avoid his informing Mrs. Hamilton of Alexander's infidelity with Mrs Reynolds.

-Betsy returns home with her now cured sister, and she and Hamilton look forward to peaceful time together, but a delegation including Jefferson and Monroe arrive and Betsy excuses herself.
-The guests confront Hamilton with accusations that he had been paying money to a James Reynolds, but Hamilton refutes any implication that he was providing Reynolds with valuable financial information, stating the payments were of a private nature.
+Days later, while enjoying Betsy's piano playing in their home, Hamilton receives a visit from a group of political rivals who confronting him with their knowledge of the Reynolds blackmail payments.
+Hamilton refutes any implication that he was providing Reynolds with valuable financial information, stating the payments were of a private nature.
 Hamilton finally admits that he was being blackmailed by Reynolds for Hamilton's affair with his wife Maria.
-When Betsy reenters the room, most of the callers are ready to leave, but Hamilton feels honor-bound to admit to wife and even publicly confess to the nature of his affair.
+When Betsy enters the room, most of the callers are ready to leave, but Hamilton feels honor-bound to admit to wife and even publicly confess to the nature of his affair.

-News of the scandal and Hamilton's own account hit the newspapers, and Betsy prepares to return to her family home in Albany despite her sister's urging to stand by her husband.
-Before she can leave, Maria Reynolds calls and tells Betsy about how she was used in a political plot to disgrace Hamilton.
-She too urges Betsy to forgive and stay with her husband.
+News of the scandal and Hamilton's own account hit the newspapers, and Betsy prepares to return to her family home in Albany but suddenly has a change of heart and informs her husband that she will remain with him.

 When a large delegation including Jefferson and Monroe arrives at his house, Hamilton is certain that his bill have been defeated, that he will have to resign from his office, and become an exile.
 To his surprise, Jefferson informs him that due to Hamilton's integrity, his bill has passed.
 Hamilton now predicts that the credit and honor of the nation have been established and future prosperity is assured.